fpim/webdebug/README.md

 ```

 #### caveat
-`set_web_debug` catch exception via `sys.excepthook` which is only trigger if exception is unhandled.
+`set_web_debug` catch exceptions via `sys.excepthook` which is only triggered if the exception is unhandled.
 If you use pipeline framework like `luigi` which handles every exception, `set_web_debug` will not work as expected.
 You are encouraged to use [With Block](#3-with-block) instead.